 - Boost engagement

 Disengaged employees are often unproductive and lack motivation.
 People want to feel confident in their skills and know that their hard work will pay off.
-The right development initiatives can do exactly that — arm your employees with the tools they need to grow their skills and get to the next level of their career.
+The right development initiatives can do exactly that — arm your employees with the tools they need to grow their skills and get to the next level of their careers.
 In a recent LinkedIn study, 94% of employees stated that they would stay in their current role longer if the company invested in their professional development.